Stereotactic surgery

 Stereotactic surgery is a minimally invasive form of surgical intervention that makes use of a three-dimensional coordinate system to locate small targets inside the body and to perform on them some action such as ablation, biopsy, lesion, injection, stimulation, implantation, radiosurgery (SRS), etc.

 In theory, any organ system inside the body can be subjected to stereotactic surgery.
 However, difficulties in setting up a reliable frame of reference (such as bone landmarks, which bear a constant spatial relation to soft tissues) mean that its applications have been, traditionally and until recently, limited to brain surgery.
 Besides the brain, biopsy and surgery of the breast are done routinely to locate, sample (biopsy), and remove tissue.
-Plain X-ray images (radiographic mammography), computed tomography, and magnetic resonance imaging can be used to guide the procedure.
+Plain X-ray images (radiographic mammography), computed tomography, and magnetic resonance imaging (MRI) can be used to guide the procedure.

 Another accepted form of "stereotactic" is "stereotaxic".
 The word roots are stereo-, a prefix derived from the Greek word στερεός (stereos, "solid"), and -taxis (a suffix of Neo-Latin and ISV, derived from Greek taxis, "arrangement", "order", from tassein, "to arrange").

 Uses

-The surgery is used to treat various brain cancers, benign, and functional disorders of the brain.
-This is sometimes combined with whole brain radiotherapy, and a 2021 systematic review found this combination led to the greatest improvement of survival for those with single brain metastasis.
+Stereotactic surgery is used to treat various brain cancers, benign, and functional disorders of the brain.
+This surgery is sometimes combined with whole brain radiotherapy for brain metastasis.
+A 2021 systematic review from the Agency for Healthcare Research and Quality found no statistically significant difference in overall survival for stereotactic radiosurgery in combination with whole brain radiotherapy compared to either treatment alone.

 Amongst the malignant brain disorders are: brain metastasis and glioblastoma.
 The benign brain disorders are: meningioma, cerebral arteriovenous malformation, vestibular schwannoma, and pituitary adenoma.
 Functional disorders are: trigeminal neuralgia, Parkinson's disease, and epilepsy.